Battle of Heraclea: Battle

-The Battle of Heraclea depicted in "The Story of Rome" (ca. 1912).

 Pyrrhus did not march against the Romans while he was waiting for his allies' reinforcements.
 When he understood that reinforcements were not coming, he decided to fight the Romans on a plain near the river Siris (modern Sinni), between Pandosia and Heraclea.
 Pyrrhus took up position there and waited.
 Before the fight he sent diplomats to the Roman consul, proposing that he could arbitrate the conflicts between Rome and the population of southern Italy.
 He asserted that his allies recognised him as a judge and demanded the same recognition from the Romans.
 The Romans denied his request, and entered the plain on the right of the Siris river, where they set up camp.

 It is unknown how many troops Pyrrhus had left in Tarentum, it is estimated he had about 25–35,000 troops with him at Heraclea.
 He took up position on the left bank of the Siris, hoping that the Romans would have difficulty crossing the river, which would allow him more time to prepare his attack.
 He set up some light infantry units near the river to let him know when the Romans began to cross, and planned first to attack them with his cavalry and elephants.
 Valerius Laevinus had about 42,000 soldiers under his command, including cavalry, velites, and spearmen.
 It would be the first time in history that two very different juggernauts of war clashed: the Roman Legion and the Macedonian Phalanx.

 At dawn, the Romans started to cross the river Siris.
 On the flanks the Roman cavalry attacked the scouts and light infantry, who were forced to flee.

 When Pyrrhus learned that the Romans had begun crossing the river, he led his Macedonian and Thessalian cavalry to attack the Roman cavalry.
 His infantry, with peltasts and archers and heavy infantry, began their march as well.
 The Epirote cavalry successfully disrupted the Roman battle formation and then withdrew.
 Pyrrhus' peltasts, slingers, and archers began to shoot and his sarissa-wielding phalanxes began to attack.
 The infantry line was near equal to the Romans' in length as, although Pyrrhus had a small advantage in number, the phalanx was by design deeper than the legion.